stevearrants/stevearrants.github.io/rfaq.md

 A lot!
 I've been a technical writer, editor, and content creator most of my working life!
 Check [my resume](/resume/) and my [About Me page](/aboutme/).

 ### Salary?
 I don't talk about salary until I know what the position is and what your expectations are.
 I'm sure you have a range for the position.
-Let's get to know each other first.
+Let's talk about the company, the position, the team, and what I can do for you first.

 ### Are you willing to relocate?
 My family and I plan to move to the St. George, Utah, area in 2024-2025 to assist elderly parents.